evo-lua/evo-lua.github.io/docs/how-to-guides/unit-testing.md

 ## The Easy Way

-If you don't care about the particulars and just want to run some tests quickly, you can just use the same format as the runtime itself:
+If you don't care about the particulars and just want to run some tests quickly, you can use the same format as the runtime itself:

 ```lua title=runtime-test-shorthands.lua
 local specFiles = {